About Marcus by Goldman Sachs

 The Pros of Marcus

-We like how the Marcus website is easy to use and the 6.99% low-end APR could be a huge benefit to someone with high credit card balances and interest rates, and excellent credit scores.
+We like how the Marcus website is easy to use and the 6.99% low-end APR could be a huge benefit to someone with large credit card balances and high interest rates.

 There’s a good chance the consumer with good credit will get access to interest rates which are far lower than their current credit cards or debt accounts.